kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

 # Test Workflow Template

-TestWorkflow Templates allow you to define common properties/traits that you can reuse consistently across your TestWorkflows.
+Test Workflow Templates allow you to define common properties/traits that you can reuse consistently across your TestWorkflows.

-For example, with TestWorkflow Templates you can easily
+For example, with Test Workflow Templates you can easily
 - define specific ENV variables to be passed to all containers.
 - define a common Git Source for your tests.
 - define common setup or tearDown steps for your tests.
-- define specific commands or images to use for your tests, while still allowing a TestWorkflow to set the version of the testing tool.
+- define specific commands or images to use for your tests, while still allowing a Test Workflow to set the version of the testing tool.
 - etc.

 ## How does it work?

-A TestWorkflowTemplate definition follows the same structure as a TestWorkflow, with the additional ability to define configuration parameters that can be specified when the template is used.
+A TestWorkflowTemplate definition follows the same structure as a Test Workflow, with the additional ability to define configuration parameters that can be specified when the template is used.

-TestWorkflowTemplates are "merged" into a referring TestWorkflow at run-time and the resulting TestWorkflow is executed by Testkube.
+TestWorkflowTemplates are "merged" into a referring Test Workflow at run-time and the resulting Test Workflow is executed by Testkube.

 For example, the template below defines the basics for running a k6 test, with parameters for which k6 version to use and which parameters to pass to k6: